RaananW/BabylonChunksFun/readme.md

 If you are building with rollup, add `-- --environment NODE_ENV:production` after the npm run call. if you are building with webpack, add `-- --env=mode=production`.

+### Single chunk

+To avoid generating chunks (but still use the ignore lists!) add the following to the npm command:

+- in rollup add `-- --environment singleChunk:true`
+- in webpack add `-- --env=singleChunk=true`

 ## Caveats

 - Due to the way rollup works and the way we currently pack our packages, rollup's manual chunks function doesn't quite work as expected.
 If you want to know exactly why I will be happy to explain privately.
 The webpack version works as expected.